erkexzcx/stalkerhek/README.md

 ./build.sh
 cd dist
 ./stalkerhek_linux_x86_64
+# ./stalkerhek_linux_x86_64 -config ../stalkerhek.yml -bind 0.0.0.0:9999
 ```

 ## 4. Use VLC

-Use VLC, Kodi or test if link is working in browser:
+Use VLC, Kodi or test if link is working in browser or shell (using curl):
 ```
 vlc http://<ipaddr>:/8987/iptv
 ```